Please read all the information......it will save you alot of money and heartache.

 Owosso Litestar #9

 Owosso Litestar #21

-Honda 650 automatic .... great engine, but if you need to change the belt, you have to remove engine.
+Honda 650 automatic .... great engine with no shifting, but if you need to change the belt, you have to remove engine.

 BMW ...... not sure what modifications needed